mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 It should be read with *Tashih al-Furu* by 'Ala al-Din al-Mardawi, *Hashiyat Ibn Qundus*, and *Hashiyat Ibn Nasrullah*.

+- *Tahsin al-Ma'akhidh* by Abu Hamid al-Ghazali

+- *Al-Burhan* by Abu'l-Ma'ali al-Juwayni

+This book the most in-depth work written on usul al-fiqh, but also difficult to understand.
+The author had the best grip on the ma'akhidh and madakhil of the funun of any scholar from his era.
+It should be read with al-Abyari's commentary *al-Tahqiq wa'l-Bayan*, accompanied by the surviving portions of al-Maziri's commentary *Idah al-Mahsul*.

 ## Shafi'i Madhhab

 Imam Ahmad lauded al-Shafi’i for canonizing the framework ahl al-hadith employed to extract rulings from the nusus and often recommended studying his works.
 Read *al-Umm* by Imam al-Shafi’i and *Nihayat al-Matlab* by al-Juwayni. *Nihayat al-Matlab* is one of the greatest works in fiqh ever written, where the author clearly explains the ta’lilat and shows how the furu’ of a bab tie back to the ta’lil of its usul.
 Al-Shafi'i similarly begins each chapter with evidence and branches out from there.
 His reasoning is of higher quality and more transparent than what later fiqh texts tend to provide.